rodriguestiago0/actual_task/README.md

   Commands & Options
-    config                        Print the location of actualplaid the config file fix-payees                    Will apply the regex and replace for empty string calculate-mortgage             Will check the mortgage balance and calculate the principal payment based on your montly payment ghostfolio-sync               Will check ghost balance account and actual account balances and create a transaction in actual to sync both balances. hold-amout-for-next-month     Sum all income transaction and hold it to next month budget bank-sync                     Will run the bank sync
+    config                        Print the location of actualplaid the config file fix-payees                    Will apply the regex and replace for empty string calculate-mortgage            Will check the mortgage balance and calculate the principal payment based on your montly payment ghostfolio-sync               Will check ghostfolio and actual account balance and create a transaction in actual to sync balances. wealthfolio-sync              Will check wealthfolio and actual account balance and create a transaction in actual to sync balances. hold-amout-for-next-month     Sum all income transaction and hold it to next month budget bank-sync                     Will run the bank sync